Lesson n°6

 Signed session cookies

 In the previous chapter, we stored the raw user_id in the session cookie to identify a given user.
-This is very insecure because the user_id is an incremental value and it's very easy to change the value of the cookie to impersonate another user.
+This is very insecure because the user_id is an incremental value, making it very easy to change the value of the cookie to impersonate another user.

 To illustrate the security issue, let's completely reset the database: